vngzs/paxos-devops/docs/scaling.md

 us if we are limited by I/O on our data volume, because that is a hard limit on the docker container host.

+But _ultimately this is kind of a bad idea_, since we risk concurrency issues if two containers try to write to the same file.

+### Offloading persistent storage

+If we offload our persistent storage to something besides Docker data volumes, then we can scale our application servers separately from our data store.
+This solves the concurrency issue mentioned in the previous section.